-- Make sure your skillet is oven safe has a lid, you’ll need it in the second half.
+- Make sure your skillet is oven safe and has a lid.
+You’ll need it in the second half.
 If your skillet isn’t oven safe, use a baking sheet to broil the peppers.

 - Check that your oven’s rack a few inches from the broiler and turn the broiler on high.

 - Wash your poblano peppers, dry them, place them in your skillet and drizzle them with the olive oil.
 Turn the peppers so they are coated with the oil.
 Broil the peppers until the skin begins to blister, turn them and do the same for the other side.